Logo

 Block Reward and Halving Timeline

-For miners, the primary incentive is the reward tied to each new block.
-As of 13 June 2025, that payout is 3.125 BTC, and it undergoes a programmed reduction roughly every four years — an event known as a halving — which supports scarcity over time.
+For miners, the primary incentive is the reward associated with each new block.
+As of 13 June 2025, that payout is 3.125 BTC, and it decreases on a programmed schedule roughly every four years through events known as halvings.
+By 2026, the network is still operating with the post-halving reward level, so fee income remains increasingly important for long-term sustainability.

-Alongside the reward for a block, transaction fees from included payments add to miner income.
-As the reward halves, fees are expected to play a larger role in sustaining the proof-of-work ecosystem.
+Alongside the block reward, transaction fees from included payments add to miner revenue.
+As the block subsidy declines, fees are expected to take on a larger share of total income over time.

 Key facts: